General FAQs

 Am I eligible to take the GED Exam?

-If you are over age 17 and formally withdrawn from school.
-At the time of registration, individuals 17 and 18 years old must submit documentation from the last high school attended that they have either been officially withdrawn from school.
-In order to take the GED Exam, 17 year old students must wait 6 months after they have officially withdrawn from high school.
+If you are over the age of 17 and formally withdrawn from school.
+At the time of registration, individuals 17 and 18 years old must submit documentation from the last high school attended stating that they have been officially withdrawn from school.
+In order to take the GED Exam, 17-year-old students must wait 6 months after they have officially withdrawn from high school.

-Do I have to take the GED Prep Class prior to taking the GED Exam?
+Do I have to take the GED Prep Class before taking the GED Exam?

 How do I register for the GED Exam?

 You must create a GED.com account and have scored a 145 or above on the official practice tests.
-Then, you must register in person at the Adult Education office at 2040 Dixwell Avenue, Hamden or the Keefe Learning Lab at the Keefe Community Center at 11 Pine Street, Hamden.
-You must bring an up-to-date picture I.D and proof of residency in Connecticut..
+Then, you must register in person at the Adult Education office at 2040 Dixwell Avenue, Hamden, or at Hamden Adult Education located at the Keefe Community Center at 11 Pine Street, Hamden.
+You must bring an up-to-date picture I.D and proof of residency in Connecticut.
 If you are under 19 years of age, proof of withdrawal is required.

 What do I need to know for the GED test?

-• Mathematics: Part I (25 questions, 45 minutes) Permits use of scientific calculator provided at test site.
-Part II (25 questions, 45 minutes) does not allow use of calculator.
-The tests measure number sense and operations (20-30%), data, statistics and probability (20-30%) algebra functions and patterns (20-30%).
-The test will have format questions other than multiple choice where examinees will have to bubble in correct answers.
-Total time 90 minutes.
+• Part II (25 questions, 45 minutes): Does not allow use of a calculator.
+The tests measure number sense and operations (20-30%), data, statistics, and probability (20-30%), and algebra, functions, and patterns (20-30%).
+The test will have questions in formats other than multiple choice where examinees will have to choose the correct answers.
+Total time: 90 minutes.

 How should I prepare for the tests?

 The first step is to talk with Hamden Adult Education personnel, who will discuss with you the GED Tests and other ways you can earn an adult high school diploma.
 You will take a State of Connecticut appraisal test and the GED Practice Test and will be advised, based on your scores, on readiness for the GED Tests.
-Preparation may be recommended, including home study or registration in the GED Prep course offered at the Learning Lab.
+Preparation may be recommended, including home study or registration in the GED Prep course offered at Hamden Adult Education.

 Special Accommodations: Special test accommodations can be arranged for individuals with appropriate documentation.
-Call Sabrina (860) 807-2110.
+Call Sabrina Mancini (860) 807.2110.

 Adult High School FAQs